tweaselORG/cli/README.md

                                              interactively prompted to start, stop and name the chunks.
 This can for example be useful if you want to clearly differentiate between traffic from before interacting with a consent dialog and after.
   --[no-]stop-app                            Whether to stop the app after the analysis.
+Enabled by default.
   --timeout=<value>                          By default, traffic is recorded until you manually end the collection.
 By
                                              providing this flag, you can set an explicit timeout (in seconds) after which the recording is stopped automatically.
 This is especially useful for